kenhkan/morrison/README.md

 `hierarchical` forces an open bracket to be added at the beginning of the stream as well as right after each bracket close.

-The third one is like the second one in reverse.
-Vyzzi converts a close bracket to a close packet for `hierarchical` to `none` conversion.
-For open brackets, Vyzzi simply drops them, as it's not used in "lower" types.
+The third one is the tricky one.
+For conversion from either `hierarchical` or `flat` to `none`, the conversion is simple as Vyzzi can simply drop all brackets.
+For `hierarchical` to `flat`, it's disallowed because of disambiguity.

 #### The responsibility of Vyzzi in delimiter conversion